diana-bergstrom/Kaggle-Advanced-SQL-Notes/README.md

 Documenting my work as I progressed through Kaggle's Advanced SQL course

 ## JOINs and UNIONs
-This section used the Stack Overflow public dataset available on BigQuery
+This section uses the Stack Overflow public dataset available on BigQuery
 ### Exercise 1
 #### Question 1
 How long does it take for questions to receive answers on Stack Overflow?